A comprehensive evaluation of pretraining strategies for channel-agnostic contrastive self-supervision of biosignals: Results

 \autoref{fig:eeg_results} (top) shows the results on the SleepEDFx dataset when optimizing the entire network during fine-tuning.
 The results are also shown for a subset of samples in \autoref{tab:eeg_optenc} (left).
 All of the reported scores are balanced test accuracies on the fixed test set and chance level is 20\%.
 Since all of the results, except for BENDR, are shown using the exact same network, we can directly compare the different strategies for positive pair generation.
 We see that all of the pretraining strategies improve the scores over the model trained from scratch.
 The improvement is most prominent for the low sample sizes, while the model trained from scratch closes the gap on the pretrained models once the sample size is increased.
 Additionally, we see that the BENDR model is outperformed by all of our pretrained models, indicating the benefit of the channel-agnostic setup.

 When comparing the two loss functions, we see that for the CSC and CAC pretraining strategies, the models trained using TS2Vec generally outperforms the models trained using the NT-Xent loss.
 The opposite is true for the model trained using the CRLC strategy, where the NT-Xent model actually outperforms the TS2Vec model at most sample sizes.
-However, when fine-tuning the encoder the difference between the loss functions when using the CRLC strategy is not significant.
+However, the difference is not significant.

 Comparing pretraining strategies, it is clear from the results that the CRLC pretraining strategy outperforms the remaining two at all sample sizes.
-The CAC and CSC strategies perform comparably with a slight preference towards the CAC strategy.
+The CAC and CSC strategies perform comparably to each otehr with a slight preference towards the CAC strategy.
 Again, the biggest difference is observed at the smallest sample size, where the gap in percentage points from the best performing model to the worst performing pretrained model is 11.9\%.

 A similar pattern emerges when assessing the performance on the MASS dataset in \autoref{tab:mass_optenc} (left) and \autoref{fig:mass_results} (top).
 Again, the CRLC strategy combined with the NT-Xent loss outperforms all other combinations listed in the table.
 Noticeably, the model again outperforms the BENDR reference model performance.
-Here, it is worth reiterating that our models are all pretrained on an EEG dataset with 6 channels, while the BENDR dataset is pretrained on an EEG dataset adhering to the 10/20 channels setup, i.e. 19 channels.
+Here, it is worth reiterating that our models are all pretrained on an EEG dataset with 6 channels, while the BENDR dataset is pretrained on an EEG dataset adhering to the 10/20 channels setup, i.e. 19 channels with a channel-specific encoder.
 The MASS dataset is similarly recorded using the 10/20 montage, but contains an additional channel (Oz).
 In theory, the BENDR model should be designed specifically for this setup, but fails to generalize as well as the channel-agnostic models.
 Additionally, this shows the unique capability of the MPNN that allows the model to be fine-tuned on more channels than what was present during pretraining without discarding additional information.